-Since times immemorial, the concept of sovereignty has been at the core of international disputes, remaining until today a highly delicate issue in the international arena.21 Sovereignty is often conceived as an almost sacred feature of the state, which should not be tampered with by any means.
+Since times immemorial, the concept of sovereignty has been at the core of international disputes, remaining still today a highly delicate issue in the international arena.21 Sovereignty is often conceived as an almost sacred feature of the state, which should not be tampered with by any means.

-The concept of nationality was scrutinized by the International Court of Justice in the Nottebohm Case,22 where it was defined as the 'legal bond' between the individual and the state.
-Nationality will consequently fall under the field of sovereignty of the states to the extent that it requires a specific link with that same state 'having as its basis a social fact of attachment, a genuine connection of existence, interests and sentiments, together with the existence of reciprocal rights and duties'.23 This so-called 'genuine link' between citizen and state constitutes the basis for the attribution of nationality and can derive from distinct sources.
-Descent, place of birth, ethnicity, residence or language are some of the features that connect an individual to a state and, thus can give rise to the attribution of nationality.24 This legal status, which is enacted by the state, is based on one or a combination of the three principles that comprehend one or more of the above features: jus soli, jus sanguinis and jus domicilii.
-The principles of attribution of nationality at birth, jus soli and jus sanguinis will be analysed in the next sections, as they are fundamental to a child's right to nationality.
+Nationality was scrutinised by the International Court of Justice in the Nottebohm Case and defined as the 'legal bond' between the individual and the state.22 Consequently, nationality falls under the field of the sovereignty of the states to the extent that it requires a specific link with that same state 'having as its basis a social fact of attachment, a genuine connection of existence, interests and sentiments, together with the existence of reciprocal rights and duties'23.
+This so-called 'genuine link' between citizen and state constitutes the basis for the attribution of nationality and can derive from distinct sources.24 Descent, place of birth, ethnicity, residence or language are some of the features that connect an individual to a state and thus can give rise to the attribution of nationality.25 This legal status, which is enacted by the state, is based on one or a combination of the three principles that comprise one or more of the above features: ius soli, ius sanguinis and ius domicilii.
+These principles of attribution of nationality will be analysed in the next sections, as they are fundamental to a child's right to a nationality.